strimzi/strimzi.github.io/_posts/2023-10-11-kafka-consumer-client-essentials.md

 3. Import the classes and dependencies that your Kafka client will need into your code.

-4. Tell your client how to find and connect with your Kafka cluster by specifying a list of bootstrap servers, each represented as an address and port combination, and, if required, security credentials.
+4. Configure your client to find and connect with your Kafka cluster by specifying a list of bootstrap servers, each represented as an address and port combination, and, if required, security credentials.

-5. Create a Kafka Consumer instance subscribe to and fetch messages from Kafka topics.
-Configure the consumer with the necessary properties, such as the topics it should subscribe to.
+5. Create a Kafka Consumer instance to subscribe to and fetch messages from Kafka topics.

-  > A client can be a Kafka consumer, producer, Streams processor, and admin.

 6. Pay attention to error handling; it's vitally important when connecting and communicating with Kafka, especially in production systems where high availability and ease of operations are valued.
 Effective error handling is a key differentiator between a prototype and a production-grade application, and it applies not only to Kafka but also to any robust software system.